What Is It?

 Acupuncture may not be safe for people who are taking blood thinners (anticoagulants) or who have bleeding disorders.
 Electroacupuncture should be avoided by anyone with a cardiac pacemaker, infusion pump, or other electrical device.

 The most common side effects of acupuncture include bleeding, soreness, or bruising at the site of needle insertion.
-Other risks of acupuncture include dizziness, fainting, local internal bleeding, convulsions, hepatitis B, dermatitis, nerve damage, increased pain, and injury to an internal organ.
-Rarely, acupuncture has caused a punctured lung.
+Other risks of acupuncture include dizziness, fainting, local internal bleeding, convulsions, hepatitis B, dermatitis, nerve damage, increased pain, and very rarely injury to an internal organ.
 The number of complications reported to the FDA is relatively low, given that millions of people receive acupuncture treatment each year.

 The best way to reduce your risk of complications is to choose a competent, certified practitioner.
 You can begin by asking your health care provider for recommendations, or by asking a national acupuncture organization for a list of licensed practitioners in your area.
 Some conventional medical practitioners, including doctors and dentists, practice acupuncture.
 Be sure to check a prospective practitioner's credentials.